DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 ![export_features](/images/export_features.png)

-In C#, these tags are not taken into account at the moment.
-So you will have to manually specify `FORCED_DD3D`.
+In C#, these tags are not taken into account at compile time, so the Release build will use Runtime checks to disable draw calls.
+If you want to avoid this, you can manually specify the `FORCED_DD3D` symbol.

 ![csharp_compilation_symbols](/images/csharp_compilation_symbols.png)